database64128/MyBlog/OpenVPN_configuration.md

 The output `.ovpn` file should be modified to match server configuration.

 Run `openvpn /etc/openvpn/server/server.conf` to test configuration.
 When everything is ready, start the server service: `systemctl enable --now openvpn-server@server.service`.

+## IPv6
+To assign true public IPv6 addresses to clients, either set up a static route in your IPv6 gateway, or use DHCP-PD to get a prefix.
+Alternatively, if you have no access to these mentioned methods, an NDP proxy should work.
+See [this](https://unix.stackexchange.com/questions/136211/routing-public-ipv6-traffic-through-openvpn-tunnel).

 ## Troubleshooting
 ### ERROR: Cannot open TUN/TAP dev /dev/net/tun: No such device (errno=19)